tstilwell91/cs826/README.md

 **Output**: `file_case_mapping.csv`

-This file will be used in subsequent steps of the project.

-**Output Explanation**:
-`file_case_mapping.csv` contains the mapping of filenames to `case_id` and serves as a crucial key for combining the RNA-Seq and WSI datasets.
+This file contains the mapping of filenames to `case_id` and serves as a crucial key for combining the RNA-Seq and WSI datasets.
 This will be used as input in future steps of the project.

 ---